 Where an employee in the early stages of pregnancy is taking regular time off sick how should the employer handle the situation?

-Any unfavourable treatment of a woman because of pregnancy-related sickness absence will amount to pregnancy and maternity discrimination.
-Because the period beginning with the start of a woman's pregnancy and ending with her return to work after statutory maternity leave is deemed to be a "protected period", it would be inadvisable for the employer to subject an employee who is absent from work with a pregnancy-related condition to any warnings for unsatisfactory attendance.
-It would be advisable instead for the employer to discount all genuine pregnancy-related sickness absences from any absence management procedure that it applies.
+Any unfavourable treatment of an employee because they are off sick with a pregnancy-related illness will amount to unlawful pregnancy and maternity discrimination.
+The period beginning with the start of an employee's pregnancy and ending with their return to work after maternity leave is deemed to be a "protected period".
+Any warnings for unsatisfactory attendance due to a pregnancy-related condition would be viewed as pregnancy and maternity discrimination.
+The employer should discount all genuine pregnancy-related sickness absences from any absence management procedure that it applies.

-The employer should also ensure that the manager of the employee in question is properly briefed and trained in the subject of employees' rights during pregnancy and maternity leave so as to ensure that an employee in this situation is treated with the appropriate degree of respect, courtesy and sympathy.
+The employer should also ensure that the manager of the employee in question is properly briefed and trained in the subject of employees' rights during pregnancy and maternity leave so as to ensure that an employee in this situation is treated with the appropriate degree of respect and courtesy.